German Onugkha

-German Olegovich Onugkha (Герман Олегович Ону́гха; born 6 July 1996) is a Russian professional footballer who plays as a forward for Turkish Süper Lig club Kayserispor.
+German Olegovich Onugkha (Герман Олегович Ону́гха; born 6 July 1996) is a Russian professional footballer who plays as a forward for Russian Premier League club Rodina Moscow.

-Born in Moscow to a Russian mother and Nigerian father, Onugkha began his senior career with Zenit Penza before moving on to Volgar Astrakhan and Krasnodar, where he made his Russian Premier League debut in 2020.
-He later played in Denmark with Vejle Boldklub, becoming the Superliga's top scorer with 15 goals, and had loan spells in Russia and Israel.
-In 2024, he joined reigning Danish champions Copenhagen where he failed to find success, before returning to Vejle on loan and earning Player of the Month honours in March 2025.
-Later that year, he signed for Turkish Süper Lig club Kayserispor.

-Career
+Club career

 Early life and youth career

 German Olegovich Onugkha was born on 6 July 1996 in Moscow, Russia, to a Russian mother and a Nigerian father.
 His family relocated to his mother's hometown of Penza when he was three years old, and he was raised in Penza by his mother.
 As a child, Onugkha took up futsal, joining a local youth sports centre at age six; his first coach was Yuriy Fyodorovich Klopov.
 He played futsal throughout his childhood but stopped playing football at the age of 11 to focus on his education.
 Onugkha returned to the sport around the age of 14, resuming training on full-sized pitches as an adolescent.
 By 16, he was playing in amateur competitions and joined Atmis, a futsal club that competed in Penza Oblast's regional football championship during the summer months.

 Following a friendly match against Zenit Penza, Onugkha was invited to join the club by director Dmitry Gradilenko.
 He made his debut in the Russian Professional Football League (PFL) under coach Vladimir Radkevich at the age of 20, going on to play 11 matches and scoring two goals during the 2017–18 season.

 In February 2018, Onugkha signed with Volgar Astrakhan, a club competing in the Russian Football National League (FNL).
 He made his debut on 4 March 2018 in a home fixture against Khimki and recorded three goals in ten appearances for the club.